rajinder-yadav/tscli/README.md

 _Note_: If you are using _Yarn_ over _NPM_, continue to work with _Yarn_, the TSCLI generated project will use Yarn before NPM if it is available on your system.

-## Running a NodeJS program
+## Running a Node.js program

-To simply run a NodeJS program written in TypeScript you can type:
+To simply run a Node.js program written in TypeScript you can type:

 ```sh
 npm start